-Since the hallmark of administrative authority shall be fairness, every effort shall be made at the building level by administrators and faculty member to resolve problems through effective utilization of the school district resources in cooperation with the student and the student's parents/legal guardian.
-The provision established in SBE Regulation 6.11.2.12 will be followed.
+Since the hallmark of administrative authority shall be fairness, every effort shall be made at the building level by administrators and faculty members to resolve problems through effective utilization of the school district resources in cooperation with the student and the student's parents/legal guardian.
+The provision established in SBE Regulation 81-3 will be followed.